clalancette/pycdlib/docs/README.md

 This example will show how to use one of the unique features of PyCdlib, the ability to modify a file in place.
 While this doesn't seem like a big deal, it is actually somewhat difficult to achieve in an ISO.
 The reason is that modifying a file usually involves moving around a lot of metadata, and additionally may require moving around data as well.
 For these reasons, PyCdlib has limitations when modifying a file in place.
 In particular:

 1. Only files can be modified in place; directories cannot be changed.
-1. Only existing files can be modified; no files can be added or removed (though it is possible to hide files).
+1. Only existing files can be modified; no files can be added or removed.
 1. The file cannot be extended beyond the extent that the current file lives in.
 In ISO9660 terms, an extent is (almost) always 2048 bytes.
 Thus, if the current file is 48 bytes, the modification can only increase the size of the file by an additional 2000 bytes.
 Shrinking a file is almost never a problem, but note that if the file contents are modified to be smaller than the original, no size will be saved on the resulting ISO.

 Despite these limitations, modifying a file in place is extremely fast, much faster than traditional modification and mastering.
 Therefore, if the use case calls for just changing a few bytes in a file, it is well worth it to consider modifying the file in place.